ThisWillGoWell/DinoLight/readme.md

 interface a UART was all that was needed.
 The communication follows a command-expected payload striuctor.
 For each command sent, the FPGA is expecting a set number of bytes to follow.
-Command structor.

 |Description|Hex Value|Payload
 |-----------|:-------:|---------------------|
 |mode       |0x00     |mode select          |
 |counts     |0x01     |[]led per block      |
 |effect     |0x02     |[]custom block values|
+Command structor.

 ## Block to Pixel
-Inorder to make this project work on a wide range of screen sizes, there needs to be some way to map the color blocks to LEDs.
+Inorder to make this project work on a wide range of screen sizes (one of my modificaiotns of the original project), there needs to be some way to map the color blocks to LEDs.
 Orginally, a mux was used to map each block to each LED.
 The Pi could then program the selscts of each mux to route the colors in diffrent locaitons.
 This niave